m-hcb/InstaManager/README.md

 Do not use this software for marketing purposes, send spam or commit crimes.

 ## Downloads
-You can download the latest version (here)[https://github.com/ozankaraali/InstaManager/releases]
+You can download the latest version: [HERE](https://github.com/ozankaraali/InstaManager/releases)

 ## License
 MIT License